WRGT-TV

-WRGT-TV (channel 45) is a television station in Dayton, Ohio, United States, serving as a de facto owned-and-operated station of the digital multicast network Roar.
+WRGT-TV (channel 45) is a television station in Dayton, Ohio, United States, airing programming from the digital multicast network Roar.
 It is owned by Cunningham Broadcasting, which maintains a local marketing agreement (LMA) with Sinclair Broadcast Group, owner of ABC/Fox/MyNetworkTV affiliate WKEF (channel 22), for the provision of certain services.
 However, Sinclair effectively owns WRGT-TV as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
 The two stations share studios on Corporate Place in Miamisburg; WRGT-TV's transmitter is located off South Gettysburg Avenue in southwest Dayton.

 WRGT-TV was a charter Fox affiliate from the network's sign-on in 1986 until 2021.

 History

 WRGT-TV signed on as an independent station on September 23, 1984, owned by Meridian Communications, based in Pittsburgh.
 WRGT-TV was Meridian's second station; it had launched WVAH-TV in Charleston, West Virginia, two years earlier.
 Meridian founded WRGT-TV following a high-stakes "in-contest" competition among four potential owners in the late 1970s.
 The station ran a general-entertainment format consisting of cartoons, classic sitcoms, recent off-network sitcoms, old movies, drama shows, and sports.
 On its sign on date, WRGT-TV broadcast 2001: A Space Odyssey, with a stereo simulcast of the audio over WTUE-FM 104.7.
 It originally used the slogan "Off To a Flying Start", featuring an animated Wright "B" Flyer used in its first promos (the "WRGT" calls are a reference to the Wright brothers).

 Prior to its sign on, the only source of non-network programming in Dayton was WTJC (channel 26, now WBDT) a mostly religious station.
 However, WXIX-TV and WIII-TV (now WSTR-TV), both in Cincinnati, and WTTE in Columbus all reached portions of the Dayton market, and WTTV in Indianapolis was available on cable.
 Meridian persuaded WTJC's owner, Miami Valley Christian Television, to sell most of that station's non-religious programming to WRGT-TV.
 For all intents and purposes, it was now the only general-entertainment station in Dayton and the first independent since the demise of WKTR-TV in 1970 (now public station WPTD) and WSWO-TV in Springfield in 1972 (which used the same channel 26 allocation as WTJC/WBDT).

 Despite the competition from larger-market stations and with WXIX, WSTR and WTTV being available on cable, WRGT-TV prospered.
 It would not have any real competition in Dayton until 1999 when WBDT became a primary WB affiliate (it was a brief O&O of the Pax TV network before then).
 After Fox launched on October 6, 1986, WRGT-TV became a charter affiliate of the fledgling network.
 On October 30, 1987, Meridian sold the station to Act III Broadcasting.
 Act III merged with Abry Broadcast Partners in 1995; the group would be renamed Sullivan Broadcasting, after Dan Sullivan was named as the company's its president and CEO.